magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-18023 ENGCOM-9000-->

-*  Magento now logs an error as expected when an exception occurs during email send using the Magento contact form.
+*  Magento now logs an error as expected when an exception occurs as a customer attempts to send an email from the Contact Us form.

 ### Frameworks